isomerpages/psd-publicservice/_faqs/Application Process.md

 <p><strong>I currently have a registered business, which does not require much involvement and I am keen to start working again.
 Would I qualify for a job in the Public Service?</strong>
 </p>
 <p></p>
-<p>You can be considered for positions in the Public Service, as long as:</p>
+<p>You can be considered for positions in the Public Service as long as:</p>
 <ul>
 <li>
-<p>Your personal activities/business do not affect or influence your performance
+<p>Your personal activities/business does not affect or influence the performance
 of your official duties;</p>
 </li>
 <li>